Muhammedashraf10/eks-demo/README.md

 this contains the region which will be used by terraform to deploy the AWS resources

 ## Steps
--1- Login into your machine ( if you are using your own laptop then you need to configure aws credentials through AWS Config, if EC2 then you need to attach IAM role with required permissions ).
+1. Login into your machine ( if you are using your own laptop then you need to configure aws credentials through AWS Config, if EC2 then you need to attach IAM role with required permissions ).
--2- clone reposiotry into your machine `https://github.com/Muhammedashraf10/pwc-demo.git` 3-
+2. Clone reposiotry into your machine `https://github.com/Muhammedashraf10/pwc-demo.git`
+3. cd into `cd aws-eks`